cmu-delphi/covidcast-indicators/nwss_wastewater/README.md

 # NWSS wastewater data

-We import the wastewater data, including percentile, raw counts, and smoothed data, from the CDC website, aggregate to the state level from the sub-county wastewater treatment plant level, and export the aggregated data.
+We import the wastewater data, currently only the smoothed concentration, from the CDC website, aggregate to the state and national level from the wastewater sample site level, and export the aggregated data.
 For details see the `DETAILS.md` file in this directory.

 ## Create a MyAppToken